AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ### Drawing a line

 Time to draw the line.
 The [`Editor`](/references/document-sandbox/document-apis/classes/Editor.md) class includes a [`createLine()`](/references/document-sandbox/document-apis/classes/Editor.md#createline) factory method, which returns a [`LineNode`](/references/document-sandbox/document-apis/classes/LineNode.md) instance.
-The `LineNode` class, we learn from the reference, has `startX`, `startY`, `endX`, and `endY` properties: they only implement the getter, though—hence, are read-only.
-Scrolling through the methods, we find [`setEndPoints()`](/references/document-sandbox/document-apis/classes/LineNode.md#setendpoints), which expects the same parameters and is used as a setter for them.
+The `LineNode` class, you learn from the reference, has `startX`, `startY`, `endX`, and `endY` properties: they only implement the getter, though—hence, are read-only.
+Scrolling through the methods, you find [`setEndPoints()`](/references/document-sandbox/document-apis/classes/LineNode.md#setendpoints), which expects the same parameters and is used as a setter for them.

 ```js
 // ...